 Check out our collection of fire safety crafts designed to help teach kids about the importance of fire safety.
 These crafts are fun to make and help teach some of the important concepts like calling 911, "stop, drop and roll" and "don't hide, go outside".
 Kids will have fun making these crafts and will learn some of the most important fire safety tips that are crucial for them to know.

-October is Fire Safety Month and a perfect time to create this cute firetruck craft where your child gets to be the firefighter!
+Fire Safety Week is in October and a perfect time to create this cute firetruck craft where your child gets to be the firefighter!
 Use our printable template and easy step by step instructions to make this adorable fire truck craft.

 Not only will the Fire Safety Magnet craft result in a cute magnet, but it will also serve as a reminder of the importance of fire safety.
 Craft this fun magnet from tissue paper, glue, cardstock, and a sticky back magnet.
 Once complete, hang it on the refrigerator to remind your little ones about how to stay safe in case of a fire!